Bla/g-scraper/README.md

 # Gartner Scraper
-This script scrapes data from Gartner Insights and stores it in a JSON file.
+This script scrapes data from Gartner Insights and stores the results in a JSON file.

 ## Getting Started
 Requirements: